SSD Slowing Down? 7 Quick Tricks to Make SSD Run Faster!

 Trick 1.
 Ensure your SATA controller runs in AHCI mode

-Generally, before installing the operating system, you should enter BIOS and enable AHCI (Advanced Host Controller Interface) mode instead of IDE in the SATA controller’s configuration area.
-AHCI is much better for optimizing SSD performance while IDE is always the default option during installing an HDD.
-On the other hand, it is also possible to change your SATA mode from IDE to AHCI mode even after you have installed Windows.
+Before installing the operating system, it's recommended to enter the BIOS and enable AHCI (Advanced Host Controller Interface) mode for the SATA controller, which is better for optimizing SSD performance.
+IDE is the default option, but it's usually used for HDDs.
+Interestingly, you can also change your SATA mode from IDE to AHCI mode even after Windows has been installed.

 Step 4.
 Reboot your computer, and Windows will boot in safe mode this time.
-Run "msconfig" again, and untick "Safe Boot" and restart your computer.
-Now you are done and you can check whether the SSD is still running slow or not.
+Run "msconfig" again, and untick "Safe Boot", then restart your computer.
+You're done, and you can now check if the SSD is still running slow.

 Safe Boot